Svalorzen/CppCopyProposal/README.md

 */
 ```

-Such methods, if not templatized, would need to be implemented by hand.
-Friend
+Such methods, if not templatized, would need to be implemented by hand in order
-declarations would also need to be inserted by hand into the type-copy.
+to work with the type-copy.
+Friend declarations would also need to be inserted
+by hand into the type-copy.

 Methods to create type-copies of non-member methods have been considered, but
 have been found inappropriate to bundle in this proposal.
 The reason is that
 once a mechanism to type-copy a method has been established, it should be
 general, and not only bound to type-copies.
+In practice it would result in the
-Such a change alone would have a
+ability of converting any function into a template.
+Such a change alone would
-scope similar to this proposal, and so it was not included here.
+have a scope similar in size to this proposal, and so it was not included here.

 Please note that while this limitation could drastically reduce the usefulness
 of this feature in some cases, usually most classes are not so much dependent on
 non-members that this would be a problem in practice.
 We argue that having
 strong typing in C++ is better than not having it, even if in certain situations
 it is of limited use.
+No silver bullet exists.

 ### Templated Type-Copy ###